 A superb all year round climate with an emphasis on everything that is Italian, helps make Sicily a country of distinctive fascination and intrigue.
 This is an island where the night sky is lit by luminous volcanoes with a backdrop of mountain ranges and a magnificent coastline.
-It is also a place where you can always be occupied, including lounging on the golden sands, visiting ancient historical sites, skiing on Mount Etna and so much more.
+It is also a place where you can always be occupied.
+From lounging on golden sands, visiting ancient historical sites, skiing on Mount Etna, there is so much to see and do.

 There are four designated airports servicing Sicily one of which is Palermo (PMO) in the north.
 It is located at Punta Raisa, about 30 kilometres (19 miles) from the city.
 The name of the airport is Aeroporto Falcone Borsellino and is intriguing because it was derived from two anti-Mafia investigators, who were assassinated in 1992.
 Although this airport is most convenient for United Kingdom budget travelers, it also caters for flights between other Italian destinations, including the Lampedusa and Pantelleria islands.